bw-math/bw-math/source/notes/probability/02_CONDITIONAL.rst

 	        P(D \mid H) = \frac{\frac{1}{2}}{\frac{3}{4}} = \frac{1}{2} \cdot \frac{4}{3} = \frac{2}{3}

-.. note:: Solution #2: Reduction of Sample Space Formula
+.. topic:: Solution #2: Reduction of Sample Space Formula

 	There is another way of looking at this problem.
 The fact that it is known the outcome of the coin flip was heads effectively *reduces* the sample space **S** from,